mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

   query = {'net' : 'II', 'sta' : 'PFO'}

 For simple queries the inline form is generally easier.
-I  have found, however, that for complex queries like examples below the form using key-value setting pairs is less error prone.
-Complex inline expressions can easily get confused with which curly backet belongs where.
+I  have found, however, that for complex queries like some examples below the form using key-value setting pairs is less error prone.
+Complex inline expressions can easily get confused by confusions about which curly backet belongs where.

-A final important point about multiple attribute queries is that there is and implied "AND" opertions between the dictionary components.
+A final important point about multiple attribute queries is that there is an implied "AND" operations between the dictionary components.
-For example, the example query above could be stated in workds as:
+For example, the example query above could be stated in works as:
 `net attribute is 'II' AND sta attribute is 'PFO'`.
 A logical "OR" query equivalent requires a compound query (next section).